rileytinianov/rileytinianov.github.io/_projects/Capstone Project/index.md

   <img src="/imagesreal/PTController.png" height="300" alt="Hub1">
   <img src="/imagesreal/RemoteStopped.jpg" height="300" alt="Hub2">
 </div>
-Physical therapist controller and remote stop
+Physical therapist controller and Bluetooth-controlled remote stop button

 ---

 ## PCB
 I designed and soldered a double-sided PCB to interface directly with the Arduino Mega used to control the device.
 This PCB was made overseas due to our in-house machines not being suitable for double-sided boards.
+The controller could switch between four modes of operation and was hardwired to the child-actuated control ports for reliability.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/AssembledPCB.png" height="250" alt="Hub1">
   <img src="/imagesreal/PCBSLD.png" height="250" alt="Hub2">
 </div>
-Assembled PCB and diagram
+Assembled PCB and corresponding circuit diagram

 ---

 ## Machining
 All metal components (chassis, motor mounts, supporting bars, PT controller) were designed with GD&T standards and machined in-house, either by waterjet or CNC machine.
-FEA simulations were performed on all load-bearing components to allow for a sufficient factor of safety.
+Static FEA simulations were performed on all load-bearing components to allow for a sufficient factor of safety.
 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/Waterjet.jpg" height="250" alt="Hub1">
   <img src="/imagesreal/GDandT.png" height="250" alt="Hub2">